LibAnswers Accessibility Statements

 Alternative Formats

 The University subscribes to an alternative formats service Sensus Access.
 This service will transfer most files into a chosen format e.g. an inaccessible PDF can be transferred to an accessible PDF, or a Word document can be transferred to sound.
 This service can be used directly by Students using their University email address.
-Alternative Formats
+See our Alternative Formats page.

 Assistive Technologies